 If you’re planning a Moroccan beach vacation, there are probably two main destinations you have in mind - Agadir or Essaouira.
 Both offer sun-drenched seaside settings on the Atlantic coast and a taste of Moroccan culture, but they cater to quite different travel experiences.
 While Agadir boasts some amazing all-inclusive resorts and a sheltered crescent of sand for sunbathing, Essaouira is renowned for its historic medina, bohemian vibe….and windy conditions!

-As we’ve lived partway between Agadir and Essaouira over the years, I’ve spent a lot of time in both cities and have a good understanding of what sets them apart.
 In truth, I think they are completely different in terms of what they offer for a Moroccan beach vacation and they will probably appeal to different types of travellers.
-Both are well-served by international airports (although Agadir’s is slightly larger) and they are both easily accessible from Marrakech.
+Whether you choose to visit Agadir or Essaouira, both are well-served by international airports (although Agadir’s is slightly larger) and they are both easily accessible from Marrakech.

 You can find more information about things to see and do in both cities in my Ultimate Guide to Agadir and Ultimate Guide to Essaouira.